-My wife, Amanda, and I got married last September.
-On October 31st, Amanda began a long trip to New Zealand that will end on May 6th of this year.
+My wife, Amanda, and I got married on September 27th 2014.
+On October 31st 2014, Amanda began a long trip to New Zealand that ended on May 6th 2015.
 I know it might appear strange that we got married then Amanda took off for a few months.
-She has been planning this trip for years, so we figured it would be best for her to experience living in New Zealand at the start of our marriage rather than in the middle of it.
-Long story short, Halloween was the last time I saw her up until recently.
+She has been planning the trip for years, so we figured it would be best for her to experience living in New Zealand at the start of our marriage rather than in the middle of it.
+Long story short, I celebrated Halloween 2014 by driving Amanda to Logan International.

 The last part of Amanda’s trip was set for Australia.
-We have a close friend who lives in New South Wales, who would put Amanda up for the last month of the trip.
-In January, I was surprised with a check from Amanda and our friend Brooke to help pay for a flight over to Australia.
+We have a close friend, Brooke, who lives in New South Wales, who would put Amanda up for the last month of the trip.
+In January 2015, I was surprised with a check from Amanda and Brooke to help pay for a flight over to Australia.
 We set the flight so that I would land within an hour or two of Amanda in Sydney International.
 I would spend a little over two weeks there and travel with Amanda and Brooke.
 I am still stunned by their generosity to help me out and launch what would be an unbelievable trip.

 While in recovery, I would sleep a lot at first.
 My sister took really good care of me, making sure I took my medication every four hours.
 She also brought me food and put on movies while I was laid out on the couch at my parents’ house.
 Every day I got a little better though.
 The way I explain the recovery process is that it is like walking out of a tunnel.
 With each passing day your time being awake gets longer and you can be a little more active.
 I eventually got back into the swing of things and was able to get to Logan for my flight to Sydney.

-In the wake of the trip I am back in my apartment.
-Amanda is still in Australia.
-Her return flight is about a week and a half from now, which is awesome.
-I have been thinking a lot about the past month because of how surreal it feels to me.
+After the trip of a life time, I went back to my apartment alone.
+Amanda stayed in Australia for the remaining weeks of her trip.
+In the wake of my return, I thought a lot about the four previous weeks in my life.
 I made it through the worst winter in recorded history in Massachusetts living alone, hit my head, went to Australia, saw my wife, traveled, then flew back alone to my apartment.
-The whole month sort of feels like a dream.
+The whole month sort of felt like a dream.

 Waking no. 1